Find a spider by...

 While there is no question that the spider(s) shown on this page is a member of the Family Miturgidae the appropriate generic name for it is

 uncertain.
-It is shown here as a possible Odo species but the world Spider Catalog lists only one Australian Odo species, Odo australiensis, and
+It is shown here as a possible Odo species but in August 2018 the World Spider Catalog lists only one Australian Odomasta species, Odomasta guttipes, and

 no good photos of it are available.
-On the other hand, it is entirely possible that there are a number of undescribed Australian Odo species and
+On the other hand, it is entirely possible that there are a number of undescribed Australian Odo or Odomasta species since

 there are on the internet photos labelled as Odo species and supplied by Mark Newton and Allan